moksh-mehta/reddit-political-analysis/analysis_deliverable/Analysis_ReadMe.txt

 sentiment score (ranging from negative to positive).
 These scores are then averaged at the community level to obtain an overall sentiment value per subreddit.
 By combining these sentiment averages with graph-based distances from a set of core political subreddits we constructed a dataset that allows us to examine the relationship between proximity to political discourse and emotion.
-Cross-validation was also done, and our L2-norm value is 2.504820923622704.
+We trained, validated and tested a linear regression model to determine the correlation between the two variables.
+Cross-validation was also done, and for regularization, our L2-norm value is 2.504820923622704.

-We got a p_value of 0.0 <= 0.05.
+Interpretation: We got a p_value of 0.0 <= 0.05.
 Hence, we can reject the null hypothesis that there is no correlation between the two variables as the low p_value indicates statistical significance for the correlation.
 As we got a correlation slope of 0.0288, it suggests a  positive correlation between the distance from the root and positivity of the sentiment.
 As a result, we must reject our hypothesis as subreddits further from the root are actually more positive in sentiment.
 However, the R^2 value was 0.0054 which is very low and suggests that